con-tools/con-tools/docs/API.md

 user must be a manager in the convention.

 **Input:** A property list including all the fields that should be changed.
 It is not required to send fields whose value should not be changed.
 For the full list of fields, consult the table in the *output* section.
+In addition, the special field `remove-tags` is supported and when specified the system will try to remove the specified tag values.
+If a tag that has a "one" or "one-or-more" requirement is completely removed (and not re-added using the `tags` field), the update will fail.
 **Output:** The event details after the update has completed, including the following fields:
 * `id`: numeric identifier for the convention in the system.
 * `title`: Event title